f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 Lab 2: Leverage LTM Policies To Direct SSL Terminated Applications To Secondary Virtual Servers
 ===============================================================================================

+What is SNI?
 Introduced in TLS 1.0 as a TLS extension, Server Name Indication (SNI) allows the client to send the hostname they are trying to connect to in the SSL handshake.
 This allows the Application Delivery Controllers (ADC) such as the BIG-IP and the Application servers to identify the appropriate application the client is trying to connect to.
 From this information, the ADC can respond with the proper SSL certificate to the client allowing the ADC to provide SSL enabled services for multiple applications from a single IP address.

 LTM policies are another way to programatically modify traffic as it is flowing through the data plane of the BIG-IP.
 This functionality can also be accomplished with F5 iRules.
 The advantage this has over iRules is that LTM policies can be modified and appended to the existing configuration without replacing the entire application configuration.
 This lends itself to being updated through the CLI or via the REST API easily.